Skibidi (song)

-"Skibidi" (/ˈskɪ.bɪ.di/, SKIH-bih-dee) is a dance song by Russian rave band Little Big.
+"Skibidi" (/ˈskɪb.ɪ.di/, SKIB-ih-dee) is a dance song by Russian rave band Little Big.
 It was released on 5 October 2018 along with their album Antipositive, Pt.
 2 on Warner Music Russia.
-Ilya Prusikin and the media producer of the group 'Khleb", Lyubim Khomchuk were credited for writing.
+Ilya Prusikin and the media producer of the group "Khleb", Lyubim Khomchuk, were credited for writing.

 The song became a hit in the fall of 2018.
 The single, rereleased on 22 February 2019, debuted at number 2 on Top Radio & YouTube Hits.
 The song achieved wider fame due to the music video that was released on the day of the album's premiere.

 On 26 January 2019, the music video won the category "Hype of the year" of the Ketnet award "Het Gala van de Gouden K's 2018", which took place in Antwerp, Belgium.
 The song was also nominated for the "ZD Awards-2018" for "Trends of the Year" and "Hype of the Year", which were presented on 28 February 2019.
 On 16 February 2019, the music video was awarded the "Chart's Dozen" prize for "Best video".
 On 10 April of the same year, the video was nominated for the awards for "Best video" and "Best Song in a Foreign Language" at the Muz-TV 2019 awards.

 The song became an internet meme in late 2018, in part due to the "Skibidi Challenge".
 The song debuted No. 1 on Tophit in the Russian Commonwealth, where it stayed for two weeks.

 "Skibidi" is included in the soundtrack for Just Dance 2020.